 Hero image: Bounpaul Photyzhan, Lie of the Land (2017) (behind the scenes), as part of Imaginarium:To The Ends of the Earth; image courtesy of Andrea Fam.

 Local and international practitioners (individual or group) across all disciplines of the arts over the age of 21 are welcomed to apply.
-Please refer to guidelines on each residency type.
+Please look out for announcements on the next open call.

 No. Each applicant should apply for only one residency type per cycle.